SBA Loans for Startups: The Essential Guide

 Now that you have a solid understanding of your intended business, financial projections, and funding needs, you can narrow down your SBA loan selection.
 As discussed, startups are most likely to qualify for the SBA Microloan or Community Advantage loan if they meet the criteria.

-If you need more funding than is available in the Microloan program, getting a different SBA loan might be possible.
+If you need more funding than is available through the Microloan program, obtaining a different SBA loan may be an option.
 However, there is no guarantee that you will find a startup-friendly lender for a larger loan product.

 Step 5: Gather your documents

-SBA loans require exhaustive documentation, and the application process will go much smoother if you prepare them ahead of time.
+SBA loans require exhaustive documentation, and the application process will go much smoother if you prepare it ahead of time.

 Here are some key documents you will most likely need for your application: